BentoBoxWorld/docs/docs/BentoBox/Set-a-BentoBox-world-as-the-server-default-world.md

 **Setting a BentoBox world as the server default world** allows to avoid the generation of the **default vanilla worlds**.

+!!! warning
-In this step-by-step example/tutorial, we're considering you're doing this for `BSkyBlock`, yet **the process remains identical for all available gamemodes**.
+    In this step-by-step example/tutorial, we are considering you are doing this for `BSkyBlock`.
+    The process is the same for other gamemodes, but **mind the worlds' names**!

 ## Preparations